jdtonkin/tonkinlab/content/home/pmesp.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 41  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = "Developing new ways to forecast biodiversity" subtitle = "Jono was recently honoured with New Zealand's Prime Minister's Te Puiaki Kaipūtaiao Maea MacDiarmid Emerging Scientist Prize for 2022"
+title = "New ways to forecast biodiversity" subtitle = "Jono was recently honoured with New Zealand's Prime Minister's Te Puiaki Kaipūtaiao Maea MacDiarmid Emerging Scientist Prize for 2022.
+Details [here](https://pmscienceprizes.org.nz/2022-winner-of-te-puiaki-kaiputaiao-maea-the-macdiarmid-emerging-scientist-prize/).

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.